lazarulian/atlas/README.md

 - **SQLite** with **Sequelize ORM**: Utilizes SQLite for a lightweight relational database solution, managed through Sequelize for easy data modeling and queries.
 - **Slack API**: Integrates with Slack to send you messages directly to your preferred channel.
 - **Logging**: Implements logging using `winston` for robust and flexible logging capabilities.

-## License

-This project is licensed under the MIT License.

-## Contact

-For questions or support, please contact [your.email@example.com](mailto:your.email@example.com).

----

-Thank you for using this personal assistant service!
-Your feedback and contributions are highly appreciated.